 An easy way to tell which products are energy efficient is by spotting the blue ENERGY STAR® label on the product’s package.
 Products earn ENERGY STAR certification upon meeting certain efficiency requirements laid out by the EPA.

-Did you know, for a typical home, replacing single-pane windows with ENERGY STAR-certified windows can save you $101-$538 a year on energy bills according to ENERGY STAR?
+Did you know, for a typical home, replacing single-pane windows with ENERGY STAR-certified windows can save you $101-$538 a year on energy bills according to ENERGY STAR's website on benefits?
 It’s true – and according to energystar.gov, they can

 reduce your carbon footprint by an average of 12 percent nationwide, compared to non-certified products.